Zenoh Plugin

 , the message type is pb:aimrt.protocols.example.ExampleEventMsg

-, and the limit domain is room1/A2
+, and the restriction domain is room1/A2

-, then the final Zenoh Topic name will be: channel/test_topic/pb%3Aaimrt.protocols.example.ExampleEventMsgroom1/A2
+, then the final Zenoh topic name will be: channel/test_topic/pb%3Aaimrt.protocols.example.ExampleEventMsgroom1/A2

 , they can communicate.

-Serialization type, usually
+Serialization type, generally

 pb